 — allows a STA of a multi-band capable device or a STA that has co-located STAs to transmit or forward an MMPDU that was constructed by, addressed by or addressed to a different STA in the same device,

-— allows an AP to transmit or forward an MMPDU that was constructed by, addressed by, or addressed to another AP if either one of the APs sends a Reduced Neighbor Report element with a TBTT Information field describing the other AP, and where both APs support OCT.
+— allows an AP to transmit or forward an MMPDU that was constructed by, addressed by, or addressed to another AP if either one of the APs sends a Reduced Neighbor Report element with a TBTT Information field describing the other AP or if either one of the APs sends a Neighbor Report element describing the other AP, and where both APs support OCT. (#20366)

 An MMPDU transmitted this way is referred to as an OCT MMPDU.
 The MLME of the nontransmitting STA that constructs or is the destination of an OCT MMPDU is referred to as an NT-MLME.
 The MLME of the STA that transmits or receives an OCT MMPDU over the air is referred to as a TR-MLME.
 An NT-MLME that constructs an OCT MMPDU destined to a peer NT-MLME does so according to the capabilities of the STA that contains the peer NT-MLME.